Non-Pressure Treated Wood

 Some of these treatments can only be done by licensed applicators.
 When using wood preservatives, as with all pesticides, the label requirements of the Pest Management Regulatory Agency (in Canada) or the EPA (in the USA) must be followed.

-Four categories of non-pressure treatments
+Five categories of non-pressure treatments

 This is anticipatory preservative treatment applied by dip, spray or brush application to all of the accessible surfaces of some wood products during the construction process.
 The intent is to provide a shell of protection to vulnerable wood products, components or systems in their finished form.
 One example would be spraying house framing with borates for resistance to drywood termites and wood boring beetles in some cases.
+Such treatments may also be applied to lumber, plywood and OSB to provide additional protection against mould growth.

 Sub-surface pre-treatment (Depot treatment)